MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 Microsoft R is a collection of servers and tools that extend the capabilities of R, making it easier and faster to build and deploy R-based solutions, including big data scenarios that require a distributed file system like Hadoop.

 The Microsoft R product family includes Microsoft R Server, Microsoft R Client, and Microsoft R Open.
-In addition to the over 8000 standard R packages available to all R users, Microsoft R Server and Client provide additional R packages and connectivity tools to enable remote compute context and to support scalable, parallelizable solutions.
+In addition to the over 8000 standard R packages available to all R users, Microsoft R Server and R Client provide additional R packages and connectivity tools to enable remote compute context and to support scalable, parallelizable solutions.

 <br>
 <a name="compare-prods"></a>